DotNaos/dungeon-of-abstraction/README.md

 python demo_neurodungeon.py
 ```

-You can also invoke the stubbed CLI directly and choose where artifacts are stored:
+You can also invoke the CLI directly and choose where artifacts are stored:

 ```bash
 neurodungeon --goal "build a web app" --persist-dir runs --enemies 2